NyiNyi-14/LM_distribution/README.md

 python run_main.py
 ```

-- Adjust paths in `run_main.py` to point to your video and frame folders.
 - This script will extract frames, apply DCT/IDCT, DnCNN denoising, CLAHE contrast enhancement, edge detection, and contour analysis.

 ---